 Improvements in many areas, matching or exceeding human performance in a lot of them.

 NLP is no exception.

-Improved performance of "basic" NLP tasks, reaching or sometimes even surpassing human performance.
+- Improved performance of "basic" NLP tasks, reaching or sometimes even surpassing human performance. - Solutions for difficult problems or problems not expected to be solved.